 - Minimum of 2 Bar Changes

-- One flight element that is a minimum of “B” value (excluding the dismount)- an example would be a straddle back
+- One flight skill that is a minimum of “B” value (can’t be dismount)- an example would be a straddle back

-- A second different flight element that is a mimimum of “C” value (excluding the dismount) or one element with a longitudinal-axis turn of 180°with minimum of “C” value (excluding the mount and dismount)- an example would be a giant circle backward to a 180° turn in handstand
+- A second different flight skill that is a mimimum of “C” value (can’t be dismount) or one skill with a longitudinal-axis turn of 180° or more with minimum of “B” value (can’t be the mount or dismount)- an example would be a giant circle backward to a 180° turn in handstand

-- A minimum of “B” valued salto or hecht dismount- an example would be a flyway with 360° twist
+- A minimum of “B” valued salto dismount- an example would be a flyway with 360° twist

 Level 9 Gymnastics Requirements: Beam